-- care to low-risk/complexity voluntary mental health patients - identification, acute assessment, brief intervention and monitoring of mental health problems (that may be associated with simple comorbidities and/or resistance to treatment) - development of a comprehensive individual mental health recovery plan within 1 week of assessment - a limited range of primary (e.g. stress management) and secondary (e.g. weight management) prevention services - psychoeducation (including information about available mental health services, mental health problems and illnesses, indicated treatment options and support services) - mental health assessments, interventions and monitoring conducted by general and mental health clinicians of this service - an infant can only be admitted with his/her mother to an adult acute mental health inpatient unit as defined in Subsection 4.3, Perinatal and Infant Services, of this module.
+- care to low-risk/complexity voluntary mental health patients - identification, acute assessment, brief intervention and monitoring of mental health problems (that may be associated with simple comorbidities and/or resistance to treatment) - development of a comprehensive individual mental health recovery plan within 1 week of assessment - a limited range of primary (e.g. stress management) and secondary (e.g. weight management) prevention services - psychoeducation (including information about available mental health services, mental health problems and illnesses, indicated treatment options and support services) - mental health assessments, interventions and monitoring conducted by general and mental health clinicians of this service - an infant can only be admitted with his/her mother to an adult acute mental health inpatient unit as defined in Subsection 4.3, Perinatal and Infant Services, of this module - if providing psychosurgery, on-site Level 6 surgical service.

-- patient admitted by/under a registered medical specialist with credentials in psychiatry - daily care is coordinated by a registered medical specialist with credentials in psychiatry and/or a registered medical practitioner who has access to a registered medical specialist with credentials in psychiatry to assist and guide assessment, treatment, case management and case review (may be via telehealth)
+patient admitted by/under a registered medical specialist with credentials in psychiatry

+- daily care is coordinated by a registered medical specialist with credentials in psychiatry and/or a registered medical practitioner who has access to a registered medical specialist with credentials in psychiatry to assist and guide assessment, treatment, case management and case review (may be via telehealth) - if providing psychosurgery, surgical service provided by a qualified and experienced specialist medical practitioner with credentials in neurosurgery access-during business hours-to community- or hospital-based allied health professionals with training/experience in mental health